 Try letting them eat as much Halloween candy as they want

 I know it may be tempting to want to limit how much candy they eat, but I actually encourage you to let them try eating as much as they want.
 Why?
 Because when we tell our kids they can’t have something, it often backfires and makes them want it even more.

-Part of developing a positive relationship with food is to treat all foods equally.
-You can help your kiddos develop a healthy relationship with food (and candy) by allowing them to enjoy without the feelings of restriction, lectures, or guilt, and listen to their own bodies.
+Part of developing a healthy relationship with food is to treat all foods equally.
+You can help your kiddos develop a healthy relationship with food (and candy) by allowing them to enjoy without the feelings of restriction, shame, or guilt, and listen to their own bodies.
 Not only does this build lifelong trust in self-regulating candy consumption, it also creates a food-neutral environment making candy feel like just another food – no need to binge or horde!

 Instead of making candy off-limits, let them enjoy it and have as much as they want.
 Then, once the candy is gone, it’s gone.

 Of course, if your child has any food allergies, be sure to check the labels on the candy before letting them eat it.
-And if your child is younger than 4 years old, avoid candy that is a choking hazard such as hard candy, taffy, and carmel!
+And if your child is younger than 4 years old, avoid candy that is a choking hazard such as hard candy, taffy, and caramel!

 It’s not always about what you say, it’s about what kids hear.

 A food-neutral or food-positive approach isn’t about allowing your kids to eat candy non-stop for days on end.
 But it is about helping them consciously learn to enjoy all foods while also listening to their bodies.
 And just as we set boundaries for screen time or bedtime, we can set some boundaries around candy while still making it accessible.
 But that can be hard to do without making candy seem like a “bad” food or an “unhealthy” food.